 A first aid kit for babies should be kept at home, in a diaper bag that travels with you, and in all your vehicles.
 This may seem like over-preparedness but it is absolutely essential to knowing you have what you need when you need it.

 Included in a first aid kit for babies should be phone numbers for your pediatrician, poison control, your pharmacy, and your health insurance carrier – as well as all pertinent health insurance information.
+CPR Certification Las Vegas will provide you with appropriate training and a possibility to obtain life-saving skills.

 Additionally, any first aid kit for babies should have a rectal and oral thermometer included in it.
 The rectal thermometer gives the most accurate temperature reading but an oral thermometer can be used with older children.